RastislavMirek/FlexColorPicker/README.md

 ![Default HSB Color Picker Preview](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Combined_Color_Picker_Preview.jpg)

 ## How to Use
 There are several ways how to use FlexColorPicker depending on how much customization you require.
-The fastest and simplest option is using `DefaultColorPickerViewController`.

-### Adding Default Color Picker
+### Basic Usage
+The fastest and simplest way to add color picker to your project is using `DefaultColorPickerViewController`.
+You can add it either via storyboard or via code.
+In both cases you will need to implement `ColorPickerDelegate` protocol to receive update when a user selects color using the `DefaultColorPickerViewController`:

+    // MyController is the controller that presents DefaultColorPickerViewController extension MyController: ColorPickerDelegate {

+        func colorPicker(_ colorPicker: ColorPickerController, selectedColor: UIColor, usingControl: ColorControl) {
+            // code to handle that user selected a color without confirmed it yet (may change selected color)
+        }

+        func colorPicker(_ colorPicker: ColorPickerController, confirmedColor: UIColor, usingControl: ColorControl) {
+            // code to handle that user has confirmed selected color }
+    }

+Both functions in `ColorPickerDelegate` are optional.
+You can only use one of them or both in conjuncion.

+ #### Adding via Storyboard

  In storyboard, FlexColorPicker can be used by specifying _Class_ of a view controller to be `DefaultColorPickerViewController`.
 That is done in _Identity Inspector_ in right panel under _Custom Class_.
-Delegate of `DefaultColorPickerViewController` can only be set in code.
 Basic customisation of the controller is supported in storyboard via properties in [_Attributes Inspector_](https://www.quora.com/Where-is-an-attributes-inspector-in-Xcode).
+Delegate of `DefaultColorPickerViewController` can only be set in code:

+    class MyController {
+        @IBOutlet var pickerController: ColorPickerController!

+        override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
+            if let destinationColorPicker = segue.destination as?
+ColorPickerControllerProtocol {
+                destinationColorPicker.delegate = self
+            }
+        }
+    }

+#### Adding via Code

-In code,  `DefaultColorPickerViewController` can be setup like this if using a navigation controller:
+`DefaultColorPickerViewController` can be displayed like this if using a navigation controller:

     let colorPickerController = DefaultColorPickerViewController()
     colorPickerController.delegate = self
     navigationController?.pushViewController(colorPickerController, animated: true)

-Or when presented modally:

-    let colorPickerController = DefaultColorPickerViewController()
-    colorPickerController.delegate = self
+Replace the 3rd line of the above snippet with following code to display color picker modally:

     let navigationController = UINavigationController(rootViewController: colorPickerController)
     present(navigationController, animated: true, completion: nil)

+All the above code should go to handler that triggers color picker display (e.g. handler of "Pick Color" button press).

+If preffered, you can use following code to set `DefaultColorPickerViewController` to use rectangular, rather than radial hue-saturation pallete.
+See third animated image on this page for example.

+    colorPickerController.useRadialPalette = false

+You can also set 3 additional properties that influence how color picker looks when rectangular palette is used (`rectangularPaletteBorderOn`, `rectangularPaletteHueHorizontalInPortrait` and `rectangularPaletteHueHorizontalInLandscape`).
+See [in-code documentation](##tips-&-troubleshooting) for details.
+For more customisation please refer to section [Customisation](###customisation) below.

 ### Customisation
-FlexColorPicker consists of _color controls_ and _color picker controllers_ that manage them. _Color controls_ are (usually) subclasses of [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) that allow user to pick desired color.
+FlexColorPicker consists of _color controls_ and _color picker controllers_ that manage them. _Color controls_ are `UIView`s that (usually) subclass [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) and allow user to pick desired color.
 Predefined _color controls_ include hue/saturation palettes (circular or rectangular), sliders for saturation, brightness and for RGB components and a picked color preview control.
 Additional can by added by implementing [`ColorControl`](https://github.com/RastislavMirek/FlexColorPicker/blob/master/FlexColorPicker/Classes/Controls/ColorControl.swift) protocol.

 #### Available Color Controls